 Eleni is a Health Psychologist whose research background and interests are focussed on the effectiveness of population and individual-level interventions for changing health-related behaviours.
-As a Research Associate in the Behaviour and Health Research Unit she is evaluating the use of standing desks within the workplace for increasing energy expenditure, as well as the impact of portion size packaging on food and drink consumption.
+As a Research Associate in the Behaviour and Health Research Unit she is evaluating the impact of portion size packaging and labelling on food and drink consumption, as well as the use of standing desks within workplaces for increasing energy expenditure and sitting time.

 Eleni completed her undergraduate studies at University College London, graduating with a BSc (Hons) in Psychology.
 She subsequently completed a research internship in computational neuroscience at the City University of New York, USA and obtained practical experience in the field of mental health while working as a psychology intern at the Aegenition Psychiatric Hospital of the University of Athens, in Greece.
 After an MSc in Health Psychology at University College London, she completed a PhD in Health Psychology at the Institute of Psychiatry, King’s College London, awarded in 2013.
 Her thesis was on the use of financial incentives for changing health-related behaviours, with a particular focus on their effectiveness in achieving sustained health-behaviour change and their potential to adversely affect the quality of people’s decisions to engage in incentivised behaviours.

-- Mantzari, E, Hollands, GJ, Pechey, R, Jebb, S & Marteau TMM (2015).
-Impact of bottle size on in-home consumption of sugar-sweetened beverages: Protocol for a feasibility and acceptability study.
-Pilot and Feasibility Studies, 1:41.
+- Mantzari, E, Hollands, GJ, Pechey, R, Jebb, S & Marteau TMM (2017).
+Impact of bottle size on in-home consumption of sugar-sweetened beverages: a feasibility and acceptability study.
+BMC Public Health, 17:304.

 - Mantzari E, Vogt F, Marteau TM (2012).
 The effectiveness of financial incentives for smoking cessation during pregnancy: is it from being paid or from the extra aid BMC Pregnancy and Childbirth, 12:24 doi:10.1186/1471-2393-12-24